cap-js/docs/node.js/fiori.md

 Class `ApplicationService` provides built-in support for Fiori Draft.
 All CRUD events are supported for both, active and draft entities.
 Please note that draft-enabled entities must follow a specific draft choreography.

-The examples are provided for `on` handlers, but of course the same is true for `before` and `after` handlers.
+The examples are provided for `on` handlers, but the same is true for `before` and `after` handlers.

   ```js
     // only active entities